HaR15/InfoSec-University/Phase1/USER_STORIES.md

 User Story: As a user with computer security experience, I want to review and practice using Session Hijacking exploits.

 User Story: As a user with computer security experience, I want to review and practice using Cryptography.

+====
+## Unapproved user stories
+As a user with no computer security experience, I want to apply what I learned into other projects

+As a user with computer security experience, I want to be able to quickly look up security information and confirm my understanding on a particular project